yuval-beiser/algo-trading/AllCode.md

- //close long position after cross 1 and go break even if marketposition = 1 and rtPosition = 1//there is long position open and close < (entryprice * 1.000067) and barssinceentry > 1
+ //close long position after cross 1 and go break even if marketposition = 1 //and rtPosition = 1//there is long position open and close < (entryprice * 1.000067) and barssinceentry >= 2
 //and
 //Close < longStop * (1-os1/100)
 and
 crossind1 = true
-and
+//and
-crossind2 = False
+//crossind2 = False

 //and
 //close > lastExitPrice